ring-lang/ring/libdepwin/libsdl/SDL2_vc/docs/README-winrt.md

 Status
 ------

-Here is a rough list of what works, and what doens't:
+Here is a rough list of what works, and what doesn't:

 * What works:
   * compilation via Visual C++ 2012 through 2015